Insurance costs: Cabinet approves plan to cut personal injury payouts

 Tánaiste Leo Varadkar said for far too long ‘the cost and availability of insurance has been a problem for businesses, consumers and community and voluntary groups’.
 Photograph: PA

-Perjury will be made easier to prosecute and the book of quantum will be replaced with new personal injury award guidelines as part of a plan to tackle insurance costs approved by the Cabinet this morning.
+Perjury will be made easier to prosecute and the book of quantum will be replaced with new personal injury award guidelines as part of a plan to tackle insurance costs approved by the Cabinet.

 The plan contains 66 actions designed to bring down costs and reduce the pressure on businesses already affected by the Covid-19 pandemic.